-Container-based real-world Projects questions are great at testing a candidate’s knowledge of frameworks and skills in building real applications.
+Container-based real-world Project questions are great at testing a candidate’s knowledge of frameworks and skills in building real applications.
 Candidates get access to an IDE that provides features similar to development-level IDE.

 Tests with Front End, Back End, Full-Stack, Data Science, and DevOps questions will have this experience.